SE226G4/hospital-erp-g4-t6-er-flow/docs/SRS.md

  * Instruction:
    * Inbound Data: The system will receive JSON objects containing Patient_ID, Triage_Level, and Medical_History from the Admission module.
    * Outbound Data: The system will send a POST request to the IPD module containing Patient_ID and Priority_Level to secure a bed.
-   * UI Integration:
-[25/11/47 01:34 م] Mary Hussain: The triage dashboard must display real-time visual indicators (e.g., icons or status bars) representing bed availability based on updates from the bed management system.
+   * UI Integration: The triage dashboard must display real-time visual indicators (e.g., icons or status bars) representing bed availability based on updates from the bed management system.

 Patient prioritization must be highlighted using a standard color-coding scheme (Red for immediate, Green for non-urgent) to ensure quick visual recognition.